-Every time I talk to my dear old granny back at home, she says something that makes me smile at her naivete.
-For her, America is nothing more than a country where the so called “bhalo chele meye” (good children) go to make a career and return once in two years with chocolates, wearing weird clothes.
-She, much to my amusement, thinks that American women are exceptionally modern, wearing denims and speaking in English, no matter how old they are.
+Every time I talk to my dear old grandma back home, she says something that makes me smile at her naivete.
+For her, the US is nothing more than a country where the so called “bhalo chele meye” (good children) go to make a career and return once in two years with chocolates, wearing weird clothes.
+She, much to my amusement, thinks that women in the US are exceptionally modern, wearing denims and speaking in English, no matter how old they are.

 The last time I called her up (that was when I told her for perhaps the millionth time that I can hear her fine, she doesn't have to scream her lungs out just because I was calling from across the other end of the globe), she instructed me, rightfully with her age and wisdom- I don't want to see you turn out to be an American when I see you next.

 After I hung up, I wondered for quite some time what she meant.
 May be she was referring to something on the lines of short clothes and changed (or utter lack of) mannerisms that maligned our so called rich culture.
-Was I turning out to be an American at all?
-Was I?
-Was I?
-And then I was shocked to hear my inner voice tell me-
+Was I turning out to be American at all?
+I was shocked to hear my inner voice tell me-

 What !
 What did you say?
 A South Indian?

 I'll introduce you to someone very close to me, someone I befriended in Seattle, who is now like family.
-My only family in this foreign country.
-G, the lady who hosted me during my initial days here.
+My only family in this new country.
+G, the lady who hosted me during my initial days.

 And almost turned me into a quasi-South Indian.

 G is amazing.
 I had only corresponded with her via emails before I came here.
 I would never know why I was expecting a buxom lady with traditional looks, waist-length hair weighed down by chameli flowers, wearing a bright yellow Kanjeevaram saree and tons of jewelery.
 My first surprise (rather, shock) came on meeting a cool chick with the most un-traditional ways.
-Coming from a family where we usually dress up for visitors, I was a little uncomfortable to see a woman wearing shorts (as in, shorts), and be cool about it.
+Coming from a family where we usually dress up for visitors, I was a little uncomfortable to see a woman wearing shorts, and be cool about it.
 Okay, now that was months ago.
-With time, G has successfully induced in me the habit of wearing shorts and not giving a damn about dressing up for people.

 Soon, I was to find out so many other qualities that only increased her coefficient of “coolness” in my eyes.
-We soon became very comfortable with each other.
-She called me names and teased me of my “dehatipan” (rustic nature), getting used to the ways of the country.
-Her husband, a decent, God-fearing man with fearful, angry looks, dutifully informed me that if I hung around with G, my home would soon look like a garage, shopping for stuff I'll never really need.
+We soon became good friends.
+She called me names and teased me of my “dehatiness” (rustic nature), getting used to the ways of the country.
+Her husband, a decent, God-fearing man with fearful, angry looks and a thick mustache, dutifully informed me that if I hung around with G, my home would soon look like a garage, shopping for stuff I'll never really need.
 She has turned me into a shopaholic.
-I'll soon be sleeping in the streets, not only due to lack of money, but also due to lack of space in my room.
+I'll soon be sleeping on the streets, not only due to lack of money, but also due to lack of space in my room.